 SAT and ACT Preparation

-Students are required to take either the SAT or ACT in their 3rd year with us.
-We will provide world-class test preparation to ensure they perform to the best of their abilities.
+Students are required to take either the SAT or ACT in their 3rd year at Sora.
+Despite not having traditional assessments such as tests in our program, we will provide world-class test preparation through additional programming and instruction to ensure students perform to the best of their abilities on these standardized tests.

 As students approach graduation, our counselors work with college-bound students on their goals and plans after leaving Sora.
 We help students navigate higher education opportunities and begin focusing their projects and portfolios around their intended fields of study.
 Our counselors will help students with their college application and ultimately prepare them to graduate Sora.